yearningsolearning/finalproject/README.md

 **Technologies Used:**
   Flask: Web framework for Python.

   psycopg2: PostgreSQL database adapter for Python.

   HTML/CSS: For creating the web pages.

   PostgreSQL: Database for storing user, semester, and subject information.

 **Prerequisites:**
   Before you begin, ensure you have the following installed on your machine:

-  Python 3.x
+  -Python 3.x

-  Flask
+  -Flask

-  psycopg2
+  -psycopg2

-  PostgreSQL
+  -PostgreSQL

 **Setup**: